2309-te4m-supreme/Craftify/README.md

 9. Open your browser at `http://localhost:3000`

-10. Build something cool! 😎
+10. Build something cool! 😎# sales-app-template